RenanErnest/Artificial-Intelligence-Personal-Repo/README.md

 # Artificial-Intelligence-Personal-Repo
-A repository to implementing some AI algorithms for practicing and learning
+A repository to implement some AI algorithms for practicing and learning